jasozh/svelte-github-template/README.md

 ## CI/CD

-The repository is configured with automatic monthly updates using Dependabot and automatic build testing before each pull request.
+The repository is configured with automatic daily updates using Dependabot and automatic build testing before each pull request.
 The CI/CD pipeline consists of the following workflows:

 - `svelte.yml` automatically deploys the website to GitHub Pages on every push to the `main` branch.
 - `pull_request.yml` runs a sanity check on every opened pull request to make sure the app still builds.